 Injection therapy can be an effective treatment method for relieving pain in the back and throughout the body.
-There are several different types of steroid injection techniques.
-Here we are going to discuss two of the more common: lumbar epidural steroid injections, and sacroiliac joint steroid injections.
+There are several types of steroid injection techniques.
+Here we discuss two of the most common: lumbar epidural steroid injections, and sacroiliac joint steroid injections.

 Lumbar Epidural Steroid Injections